-Game Props – Basically, any prop that isn’t tied to an individual’s or team’s performance fits under this umbrella.
+Basically, any prop that isn’t tied to an individual’s or team’s performance fits under this umbrella.
 Will the game go to overtime?
 Will the team that scores first win?
-Will the total score be an odd or even number?
+Is the total score going to be an odd or even number?
 Game props are mostly two-option props, but there are some that offer a larger field of options, like guessing the exact number of goals or exact final score in a soccer game.

 These are props that offer different spreads with different payouts that correspond to the adjustment in the spread.
 If the original spread for a game is New York Giants -3.5 over the Philadelphia Eagles, then an alternate spread of New York -9.5 would have much longer odds for the Giants (e.g. +250) and shorter odds for the Eagles (e.g. -400).

 If you don’t get a bet placed before the window closes, you can still join in on the action.
 Most sportsbooks have the option of putting action on a game as it’s happening.
 This is known as “live betting,” or “in-play betting,” and books will update their odds as the action happens, giving bettors a chance to make wagers on both the overall outcome and props.

-Moneyline, ATS and game-total bets are all available with live betting, as are some special props that can only be accessed in-play.
+Moneyline, ATS and game-total bets are all available with live betting, as are some special props accessible exclusively in-play.
 For example, in NFL live betting, you can bet on the outcome of the next play: with options like completed pass, rush, turnover and more.
 In baseball, you can bet on how every at-bat will play out.
 The options are almost endless.